zack466/ZPCalc/README.md

 - `/` - divides the top two numbers on the stack
 - `//` - divides the top two numbers on the stack, truncating the result into an integer (aka integer division)
 - `_` (or `neg`) - negates the top element of the stack
+- `inc` - adds 1 to the topmost stack element
+- `dec` - subtracts 1 from the topmost stack element
 - `inv` - replaces the top element of the stack with its reciprocal

 ### Additional Numeric Operations